Contents

 Splines on the shaft are damaged or worn out.
 Change defective shaft.
 There is no oil for the transmission.
 Fill the housing of the transmission with oil.

-Bearings that Are cracked or worn out.
-The bearings in Question need to be Replaced.
-The Transmission fluid is filthy.
+Bearings that are cracked or worn out.
+The bearings in question need to be replaced.
+The transmission fluid is filthy.
 Replace the fluid.

 Hard to shift gears:

-Broken or Rusty gear linkage.
-Replace or lubricate The linkage.
-The clutch May be worn out or has Not been adjusted.
-Replace or adjust the Clutch.
+Broken or rusty gear linkage.
+Replace or lubricate the linkage.
+The clutch may be worn out or has not been adjusted.
+Replace or adjust the clutch.

 Broken or bent shift forks.
 Change the forks on your shift.
 Parts of the gear are worn out. shifting mechanism.
 Change worn parts.